 Don’t panic!
 Students have consistently adapted to these different systems and done very well.
 If not, study abroad would not be as popular as it is at Loyola and particularly the Cork program.
 It’s not impossible; indeed it’s not necessarily more difficult; but you need to be aware of what’s going on.
 You have to be proactive and tailor your academic habits to fit the new environment.
 Indeed, some students miss the freedom and responsibility of the European system when they return to Loyola, but that of course depends on each individual.

 - Fall semester students leave in August to participate in the pre-term early start program, which begins in mid-August and runs for one month.
 The university officially opens shortly after in late September, and goes until mid-December.
 Fall semester students return in December from the program.
 There is no mid-term holiday/break in the fall term.

 - Spring semester students depart in early January.
-Spring semester classes usually begin the first week in January and go until around June 1.
+Spring semester classes usually begin the first week in January and go until middle of May.

 - Students share a living room, kitchen, and bathroom.

-- Leeside rents to various groups of students, and not exclusively to Loyola.
+- Jennings Pool rents to various groups of students, and not exclusively to Loyola.
 Therefore, we cannot guarantee that all students will have a single bedroom.

 - Meals are not included.
 Students must provide for their own meals.
 There is a cafeteria on campus and other eateries around campus and in the city.
 Most students cook their own meals.
 There is an English market in town, and supermarkets.

-- Students can also find inexpensive pub food near the university and Leeside.
+- Students can also find inexpensive pub food.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, with the exception of the federal work-study assignment.